JHU-PL-Lab/www-fpse/coding.md

 #use "topfind";;
 #thread;;
 #require "core.top";;
+open Core;;
 ```

+### OCaml Documentation

-### The OCaml Manual
+#### The OCaml Manual

-The main manual is [here](http://caml.inria.fr/pub/docs/manual-ocaml/).
+The OCaml manual is [here](http://caml.inria.fr/pub/docs/manual-ocaml/).

-* We will cover most of Part I Chapters 1 and 2.
+* We will cover most of Part I Chapters 1 and 2 from the manual.
-* Chapter 7 is the language reference where you can look up details if needed.
+* Manual Chapter 7 is the language reference where you can look up details if needed.
 * We will be covering a few topics in the [language extensions](http://caml.inria.fr/pub/docs/manual-ocaml/extn.html) chapter:
   * [locally abstract types](http://caml.inria.fr/pub/docs/manual-ocaml/locallyabstract.html),
   * [First-class modules](http://caml.inria.fr/pub/docs/manual-ocaml/firstclassmodules.html), and
   * [GADT's](http://caml.inria.fr/pub/docs/manual-ocaml/gadts.html).

-* Part III documents the tools.
+* Part III of the manual documents the tools.
 We will use some of the standard tools but third parties have improved on many of them.
 See below in the Tools list where we give "our" list of tools.
+* Part IV describes the standard libraries; we will primarily use Jane Street's `Core` which replaces these with more modern versions so we will generally be ignoring this.

+#### Core and other libraries

-* Part IV describes the standard libraries; we will primarily use Jane Street's `Core` which replaces these with more modern versions.
-[Core documentation](https://ocaml.janestreet.com/ocaml-core/latest/doc/core/Core/index.html) is not particularly readable currently, you will need to look into `Core_kernel` which it extends to find most of the libraries.
+* [Core documentation](https://ocaml.janestreet.com/ocaml-core/latest/doc/core/Core/index.html) is not particularly readable currently, you will need to look into `Core_kernel` which it extends to find most of the libraries.
 For example here is the [`List`](https://ocaml.janestreet.com/ocaml-core/latest/doc/core_kernel/Core_kernel/List/index.html) module documentation.
+* The [Real World OCaml](https://dev.realworldocaml.org/index.html) book gives tutorial introductions to many of the libraries and extensions we will be using.
+* Individual tools (see list just below) have their own documentation pages off the links provided below.

 ### The FPSE OCaml Toolbox